KathleenGlackin/KathleenGlackin/README.md

 # Hi, I'm Kathleen! 👋

-I've spent the past 7 years focusing primarily on custom WordPress theme development, with the occasional foray into other systems when the project called for it.
-Recently I've started broadening my horizons and delving into React, with my [portfolio site](https://kathleenglackin.com) serving as my inaugural project.
+I’ve been developing custom WordPress themes since 2017, with the occasional foray into other systems when the project called for it.
+Recently I've started broadening my skill set by exploring Astro and Tailwind CSS.

 ## About Me